ghc-proposals/ghc-proposals/proposals/0000-class-method-headers.rst

 Normally this would be done by changing the declaration of ``f`` in such a way that ``forall b.`` would become the outermost quantifier in the type of ``f``.
-However, Haskell lacks the syntax to that in a class method declaration, where quantification over class variables is done entirely by the compiler.
+However, Haskell lacks the syntax to do that in a class method declaration, where quantification over class variables is done entirely by the compiler.

 That is, we cannot specify that we'd prefer  ``forall b a c.`` instead of ``forall a b c.`` in the type of ``f``.
 There are two workarounds: